onethawt/idaplugins-list/README.md

 * [Extract Macho-O](https://github.com/gdbinit/ExtractMachO): This is a very simple IDA plugin to extract all Mach-O binaries contained anywhere in the disassembly.

+* [FCatalog](http://www.xorpd.net/pages/fcatalog.html): FCatalog (The functions catalog) is a mechanism for finding similarities between different binary blobs in an efficient manner.
+It is mostly useful for identifying a new binary blob is somewhat similar to a binary blob that have been encountered before.
+The client side of FCatalog is an IDA plugin that allows a group of reverse engineers to manage a pool of reversed functions.
+Whenever a new binary function is encountered, FCatalog can compare it to all the known and previously reversed binary functions.

 * [Flare Plugins](https://github.com/fireeye/flare-ida): Shellcode Hashes, Struct Typer, StackStrings, MSDN Annotations, ApplyCalleType

 * [FLS Loader](https://github.com/rpw/flsloader): IDA Pro loader module for IFX iPhone baseband firmwares.
 Based on a universal scatter loader script by roxfan.